xmarcux/tir/README.md

 # tir
-Timer that keeps track on time passed.
+Timer that keeps track on time passed. </br>
 Suitable to use to keep track on working time.

-Start and stop timer with simple commands.
+Start and stop timer with simple commands.</br>
 Search for time between periods and write a report.

 tir is written in fortran.

+    tir - WorkTimer.
+    Copyright (C) 2015  Marcus Pedersén

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 tir is compiled with gfortran: https://gcc.gnu.org/wiki/GFortran